Revelation999/mp2/README.md

 #### Step 3: Interact with Command Line
-A) **Difficulty Level** -- The program will ask the user to enter an `n` value between 0 and 32 such that the difficulty level is set to 2^(256-8n).
+A) **Difficulty Level** -- The program will ask the user to enter an `n` value between (and including) 0 and 32 such that the difficulty level is set to 2^(256-8n).
 The larger the value `n`, the smaller the difficulty level will be.
 A smaller difficulty level will make the puzzle harder for the miners to solve.

 B) **Number of Miners** -- The program will ask the user how many miners to simulate in the blockchain.
 This integer should be greater than 0.